govuk-one-login/life-events-platform/README.md

 ## Running the service
 ### Running locally

+See [contributing](CONTRIBUTING.md) for more info on running the service locally for development.

 For running locally against docker instances of the following services:

 - run this application independently e.g. in IntelliJ